 Autism Spectrum

-Speech therapy can help teens with autism improve language and social skills, enabling clearer communication and more confident interactions.
+Speech therapy can help individuals with autism improve language and social skills, enabling clearer communication and more confident interactions.

 Autism Spectrum Disorder (ASD) affects how individuals communicate, interact socially, and process language.
-While every teen on the spectrum is unique, many experience challenges with verbal expression, understanding social cues, or participating in conversations.
+While each person on the spectrum is unique, many experience challenges with verbal expression, understanding social cues, or participating in conversations.
 These differences aren't about intelligence; instead, they reflect how the brain processes language and social information.
-With speech therapy, teens can build stronger communication skills and gain greater confidence in social situations.
+With speech therapy, individuals can build stronger communication skills and gain greater confidence in social situations.

 Autism Spectrum Goals